 We Ski, also known as Family Ski in Japan and Europe, is a ski simulator developed and produced by Namco Bandai for the Nintendo Wii.
-Released in 2008 it was one of the first third party games to utilise the Wii Balance Board as a core gameplay feature.
+Released in 2008, it was one of the first third-party games to utilize the Wii Balance Board as a core gameplay feature.
 It is possible to compete in a number of different challenges, such as races and deliveries, and on numerous different courses that make up the Happy Ski Resort.

 As the player tours the resort it is possible to interact with other skiers, many of whom have a variety of challenges and tasks that need to be completed.
 Races and delivery missions are common as well as photo opportunities, slalom, search and rescue, and orienteering.
 On completion of these challenges the player will earn Star Points that can be spent at the Ski Shop to buy new outfits and equipment.

 There are 224 characters to choose from, all in a distinctly chibi anime style.
 Miis can also be used, if a more personalised character is desired.
 In-game photos can also be shared with other players via the WiiConnect24service.